 - It includes industries that produce finished commodities from natural materials derived from the primary sector.
 This industry covers activities such as industrial production, cotton fabric manufacturing, sugar cane production, and so on.

 - As a result, rather than generating raw materials, the manufacturing sector of a country’s economy produces goods.

 - Because it is involved in a variety of industries, this sector is commonly referred to as the industrial sector.

-- Blue collar workers are individuals who perform auxiliary tasks.
+- Blue-collar workers are individuals who perform auxiliary tasks.

-- Small workshops making pots, artisan production, food production such as brewing plants, food processing, and oil refinery are examples of the manufacturing sector.
+- Small workshops making pots, artisan production, and food production such as brewing plants, food processing, and oil refinery are examples of the manufacturing sector.

 - Core Industries

 The eight Core Industries include electricity, steel, refinery products, crude oil, coal, cement, natural gas, and fertilizers.

 The Index of Eight Core Industries is a monthly production index that is also used to predict monthly industrial performance.
 The monthly production data obtained from the Source Agencies is used to build the Index of Eight Core Industries.